Ming2Liu/Ming2Liu.github.io/_pages/about.md

 </p>

-Dr. Mingming Liu is currently an Assistant Professor in the School of Electronic Engineering at Dublin City University.
+Dr. Mingming Liu is currently an Assistant Professor in the School of Electronic Engineering at Dublin City University (DCU).
-He received his B.Eng. degree with first class honours from the Department of Electronic Engineering at the National University of Ireland Maynooth in 2011, and then the PhD degree from the Hamilton Institute from the same university in 2015 with his thesis entitled “Topics in Electromobility and Related Applications”.
+My current research interests include machine/deep learning, data science, centralised & distributed control and optimisation theories with links to electric, hybrid vehicles and IoT in the context of smart grids, intelligent transportation systems and smart cities.

-After that, he joined University College Dublin as a postdoctoral researcher then a senior postdoctoral researcher with the Control Engineering and Decision Science Research Group within the School of Electrical and Electronic Engineering, where he spent almost three years working on both EU and SFI funded projects, including Green Transportation and Networks (SFI) and Enable-S3 (H2020), with strong collaborations with both academia and industry.
+Prior to DCU, I worked a data scientist, applied researcher, and H2020 project lead (5G Solutions) at IBM Ireland Lab, where the main focus of my work was to leverage the state-of-the-art machine learning and applied optimisation techniques for practical and challenging problems arising in the industry.
+Before IBM, I joined University College Dublin as a postdoctoral researcher then a senior postdoctoral researcher with the Control Engineering and Decision Science Research Group within the School of Electrical and Electronic Engineering, where he spent almost three years working on both EU and SFI funded projects, including Green Transportation and Networks (SFI) and Enable-S3 (H2020), with strong collaborations with both academia and industry.

-Before joining DCU, he worked at IBM Ireland lab as a data scientist, applied researcher, and H2020 project lead (5G Solutions), where his main focus was to leverage the state-of-the-art machine learning and applied optimisation techniques for practical and challenging problems arising in the industry.
-His current research interests include machine/deep learning, data science, centralised & distributed control and optimisation theories with links to electric, hybrid vehicles and IoT in the context of smart grids, intelligent transportation systems and smart cities.
+I received my B.Eng. degree with first class honours from the Department of Electronic Engineering at the National University of Ireland Maynooth in 2011, and then the PhD degree from the Hamilton Institute from the same university in 2015 with my PhD thesis entitled “Topics in Electromobility and Related Applications”.
-He is an IEEE member and an active reviewer in his research fields.
+I am an IEEE member and an active reviewer in my research fields.